-Pairing inspiration from the Boquera Morilla House in Spain with his creative use of color, vintage finds, and our Non-Slip Tiles in Lady Liberty, Designer Dabito transforms his 1950s master bathroom into a global-inspired retreat.
+Pairing inspiration from the Boquera Morilla House in Spain with his creative use of color, vintage finds, and our matte tile in Sea Glass, Designer Dabito transforms his 1950s master bathroom into a global-inspired retreat.
 Keep reading for more!

 A blogger, photographer, artist, vintage hunter, and lover of all things design, Dabito wears many hats.
 His interior designs have won the hearts of many on Instagram (ourselves included!) with their creative use of color and seamless mix of modern and vintage pieces.
 His creative studio also boasts an impressive roster of clients including Google, West Elm, and Warby Parker.
 See more of his work at Old Brand New.

 Can you tell me about your home?
 Was this bathroom project a part of a larger remodel or renovation?

 My home was built in the 1950s but it lacked any character.
 It was already flipped by an investor when we bought it but they did a terrible job so we had to clean up their mess.
 It had four small bedrooms so we decided to consolidate two rooms to create a bigger master bedroom and brand new en suite bathroom.